Multi-object filtering with stochastic populations: DISP filter: data update

 \section{DISP filter: data update}

-In this section, we provide a detailed construction of the Bayes udpate step for the \ac{disp} filter, i.e. how the predicted probability measure $\hat{P}^{\d}_t$ is updated to $P^{\d}_t$ once the current observation set $Z_t$ is collected by the operator (see Figure~\ref{fig:data_flow}).
-In this section, $t \geq 0$ designs an arbitrary time step relevant to the scenario.
+In this section we provide a detailed construction of the Bayes update step of the \ac{disp} filter, i.e., we describe how the law of the population is updated from the prediction $P_{t|t-1}$ to the posterior $P_t$ (see Figure~\ref{fig:data_flow}).
+In this section, $t \geq 0$ designs an arbitrary time step relevant to the scenario, and $Z_t$ an arbitrary observation set collected from the sensor system.
+The proof of the \ac{disp} update can be found in \cite[chap.
+3]{Houssineau_J_2015_1_2}.